citiususc/Linguakit/README.md

 * **Tokenizer** (parameter `tok`): Returns a tokenized text.
 Parameter `-split` splits word contractions and verb clitics.
 Parameter `-sort` ranks tokens by frequency.

 * **Sentence segmentation** (parameter `seg`): Returns a sentence per line.
 Sentence segmentation is the problem of dividing a string of written language into its component sentences.

+* **Lemmatization** (parameter `lem`): Returns all the lemmas of each token and all the morphological information (PoS tags) associated to each lemma.
+This is the process running before PoS tagging disambugation.

 * **Keyword in context** (parameter `kwic`): Returns a target word in context (window: 10 tokens).
 Option `-tokens` returns tokens as context.
 This module requires the keyword to be searched as an additional argument.